 You played Riff in West Side Story, and also covered the role of Tony, what was the musical like to perform in?

 What an amazing opportunity to be able play and understudy two hugely different characters in the same show.
 West Side Story has been my favourite show to be a part of to date.
 I have to say a huge thank you to Sam Spencer-Lane and Matthew White for trusting me with both of these incredible characters.
 Unfortunately, I never got to play Tony for an audience.

 In 2015, you performed at the Blackpool Opera House Theatre in Tommy the Musical, how was this?

 What an amazing and completely bonkers show, but I had the time of my life.
 The best thing about being in that production was meeting two very dear friends who just so happened to fall in love and now we have a little baby Tommy Birchall in the world.

-What’s been your most challenging role so far?
+What would you say has been the most challenging role you’ve performed so far?

 Every role has brought its challenges but I would have to say Riff.
-This guys needs to be able to really dance… really sing… and REALLY act.
+This guy needs to be able to really dance… really sing… and REALLY act.

 Wait for the next one just like everyone else.